windbird-sensor/windbird-fox-firmware/README.md

-# windbird-firmware
+# windbird-fox-firmware
-Source files for the Windbird Firmware
+Source files for the Windbird Fox firmware V1

+Currently in production

 ## License

 Copyright (c) 2015 Bac Plus Zéro SAS
 Copyright (c) 2016 Altostratus SA

-Copyright (c) 2021-2022 OpenWindMap SCIC SA and contributors
+Copyright (c) 2021-2023 OpenWindMap SCIC SA and contributors

 **Permission is granted to anyone to use this Material for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:**